marujpree/CASE-QUEST/SETUP.md

 - PostgreSQL documentation for database issues
 - React documentation for frontend issues

-Happy studying with ScholarSync! 📚
+Happy studying with CampusSync! 📚